michiganaerospace/mathtools/README.md

 The new fit now samples the same curve (i.e., using the same fit coefficients), but at different points.
 In this example, we have deliberately resample the curve on a domain that extends beyond the support of the original data.
-Of course, we cannot expect to fit data in this region (the ```Fit``` object does not extrapolate).
-The convention is to set the data to zero in the region that does not overlap the domain of the original data.
+Of course, we cannot expect to fit data in this region (i.e. the ```Fit``` object does not extrapolate).
+The convention is to set the data to zero in the regions that do not intersect the domain of the original data.